qmtran/openstack-labs/devstack/lab-04/README.md

      ![Add Rule](img/security-add.png)
      ![Create Rule](img/security-ssh.png)

-  0. Create another rule for HTTPS, the resulting Security Group should look like this
+  0. Create another rule for HTTPS, the resulting Security Group should look like this:

      ![New Rules](img/security-rules.png)